cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/idl.md

 (out)License: 492635
 {{</command>}}

-You can then type commands at the `IDL` prompt
+You can then type commands at the `IDL` prompt:

 {{<command prompt="IDL>">}}
 print,1+4